This page is being reviewed in Jan 2023. Please visit...Read More

 The Native Plant Learning Garden

-The St. Edward State Park – EERC Native Plant Learning Garden can be found in the forested island located in the north parking lot of the park.
+The Saint Edward State Park – EERC Native Plant Learning Garden can be found in the forested island located in the north parking lot of the park.
 The purpose of the Garden is to help build a stronger sense of connection, understanding, caring for, and conservation of native plants and habitats which in turn support healthy ecological and human communities.

 Native plants form the foundation of ecologically healthy systems.
 Native trees, shrubs, ground covers, fungi, and microorganisms support a multitude of connections between and among plants and plants; plants, birds, and other wildlife; plants and salmon along stream corridors; and plants and humans.
 Indeed, the web of life supported by native plants is infinite yet this connectivity is often unseen and its importance to plant, animal, and human communities, is underappreciated.